How Recreation Fee Dollars are Utilized

 *The relief map was not harmed in this update, it is in storage until it can safely be displayed again.

-In 2019 and 2020, seasonal trail crew workers were hired with recreation fee dollars to improve trails throughout the Fruita area.
+Since 2019, seasonal trail crew workers have been hired with recreation fee dollars to improve trails throughout the Fruita area.
 Properly maintained trails allow visitors to more safely experience all the park has to offer.

 Frying Pan Trail Improvements